javiferran/personal/_pages/about.md

 My research focuses on interpretability and analysis of models.
 Currently, I am doing mechanistic interpretability research in Large Language Models, with special interest in improving their safety.
 Apart from research, I have also been a teacher assistant at several courses in the Computer Science and Telecommunications departments at UPC.

-I am currently on the job market.
-If you believe there is a potential match, feel free to reach out.

-If you want to give anonymous feedback: [leave it here](https://www.admonymous.co/javifer).
+Feel free to give anonymous feedback: [here](https://www.admonymous.co/javifer).